Code-Institute-Submissions/project-3/README.md

+There are some layout issues with the menus on very small screens.

+If someone tries to login without a username the error message is not red

+### Known Limitations
+Not using a password.
+Another person can use the same username that has already been registered.

+When Heroku sleeps, it will erase all new registrations, games played and hall of fame entries and reverts back to the state of when the game was deployed.

 ## TECHNOLOGIES USED
 * [Back to TOP](#Milestone-Project-3---Riddle-Me-This-Game)

 # REVISE THIS SECTION

+HTML 5 - general coding of pages content.
+CSS 3 - specific and custom styling of the game.
+Bootstrap 3 - layout of pages and basic styling. javascript - for p5.js.
+p5.js - controls interactivity of the logo image.
+Python - for back end.
+Flask - Back end framework.
+flask_mail - to enable contact form.
+json - to hold data.
+jinja2 - for templating the various pages. fontawesome - icons for github and linkedin.
+SVG - This was used to build the logo image.
+From this png files (with transparent background for the !) where produced.

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - used to build the sctructure and the content of this project.
 - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - used for styling this project.